railstack/example_with_admin/README.md

 Now let's make things a little bit complicated, we'll abandon the templates we used above.

-Because Rails 5.1 released with a gem [webpacker](https://github.com/rails/webpacker), we'll use it to implement an independent frontend view to call our Go APIs to render an index and a post page.
+Because Rails 5.1 released with a gem [webpacker](https://github.com/rails/webpacker), we'll use it to implement an independent frontend view to call our Go APIs to render an index and a post pages.

 We try to make the steps clearer than previous sections due to the necessary details of new techniques.

 ### Use webpacker to develop an independent frontend

-We can achieve this by simply following the webpacker's README file, one point to mention is to install some [prerequisites](https://github.com/rails/webpacker#prerequisites) before hand.
+We can achieve this by simply following the webpacker's README file, here one point need to mention is to install some [prerequisites](https://github.com/rails/webpacker#prerequisites) before hand.
 After that we can begin to install webpacker:

 ```ruby
 # Gemfile